Loading map…

 How It Works

-The Startup Visa allows foreign entrepreneurs to stay in Japan for up to 2 years to prepare for starting a business.
-During this period, you work toward meeting the requirements for a Business Manager Visa.
+The Startup Visa allows foreign entrepreneurs to stay in Japan for up to 2 years while preparing to start a business.
+During this period, you work toward meeting the requirements for a Business Manager visa.

 Eligibility & Application